 The tracks of the light rail cross 148 intersections in the Valley.
 This is not insignificant, given that its coverage area is quite limited at this point.
 According to Valley Metro, they have spent $685,000 to date to educate drivers on safety precautions regarding the Light Rail.

+The big key here for everyone is to exercise caution.
+Undoubtedly, Valley Metro and the governmental entities have spent a great deal of time in planning the Light Rail.
+Have they thought of everything?
+Probably not.
+Have they covered most bases?
+Presumably so.
+Have they built and maintained a perfect system?
+No, but again, the law does not require perfection.
+The law requires reason.
 Drivers need to exercise caution too.
 This is new to our city.
 We need to be more aware.
 We need to remain observant.
 We need to drive defensively, with reasonable precautions.
 We may not be able to prevent every accident, but we can certainly diminish the numbers substantially with reasonable care by all.